seokhoonboo/caffe-boo/README.md

   - Layer type: **"Resize"**
   - Resize 2D layer to a specific size
   - Parameters: height, width, interpolation(method: NN, LINEAR)
+  - Width and height can be specified by placing a second bottom.
+If the second bottom is placed, the parameter input is ignored

 - **Unpooling layer**